wowsims/wotlk/README.md

 The primary goal of this project is to provide a framework that makes it easy to build a DPS sim for any class/spec, with a polished UI and accurate results.
 Each community will have ownership / responsibility over their portion of the sim, to ensure accuracy and that their community is represented.
 By having all the individual sims on the same engine, we can also have a combined 'raid sim' for testing raid compositions.

+This project is licensed with MIT license.
+We request that anyone using this software in their own project to make sure there is a user visible link back to the original project.

 [Live sims can be found here.](https://wowsims.github.io/wotlk "https://wowsims.github.io/wotlk")

 # Installation